-Compliance Requirement: Allowable Costs/Cost Principles and Cash Management
+Compliance Requirement: Allowable Costs/Cost Principles, Cash Management, and Special Reporting

 Condition and Cause: The District does not have written policies for allowable costs/cost principles and cash management.
-They also do not have supporting records of student counts.
+The District overstated the total students provided education reported on its impact aid application by 13 students.

 Criteria and Effect: Uniform Guidance specifically requires entities to maintain written policies for allowable costs/cost principles and cash management.
-The District should also have supporting records of student counts readily available.
-Not properly maintaining such policies and documentation leads to noncompliance and potential unallowable costs.
+The District's impact aid application should be supported by student counts and the application should be reviewed for errors.
+Not properly maintaining such policies and review procedures leads to noncompliance and potential unallowable costs.

-Repeat Finding from Prior Year: No
+Repeat Finding from Prior Year: Yes, 2018-010 modified.

 Recommendation: The District should create written policies for allowable costs/cost principles and cash management and maintain adequate documentation for Impact Aid.
+Someone should review the impact aid application.